Can Turtles Eat Mealworms? Facts & Safety Guide

 When you buy insects from pet stores, they’re sourced from breeders who produce large quantities as quickly as possible, so they generally lack the proper nutrition your turtle needs to thrive.
 To increase their nutritional value, you can feed them nutritious food for about 24–48 hours before feeding them to your turtle.
 This is called gut loading.

 If you are under a time constraint and need to feed your turtle sooner, you can always dust the mealworms with the minerals and vitamins they lack.
-Generally, store-bought insects are missing calcium, which is incredibly important for reptiles kept as pets.
+Generally, insects are inherently low in calcium, which is incredibly important for reptiles kept as pets.

 Ways Your Turtle Can Enjoy Mealworms